michaeliyer/phillieDeux/README.md

-# PhillieUno
+# PhillieDeux

-**PhillieUno** is a web-based trip logging application that allows users to:
+**PhillieDeux** is a web-based trip logging application that allows users to:
 - Add and store trip details (location, date, notes, etc.).
 - Upload and manage trip photos with thumbnails.
 - Organize notes by categories such as food, activities, and expenses.